New to BigCommerce?

 - Default: Images in your slideshow will be displayed in Peak's default aspect ratio.
 This may result in your images being cropped but fear not!
 This ratio was specifically chosen by our world-class designers and works great on Peak

 - 16:9: Sets your carousel images to a 16:9 ratio regardless of what the original image size is and can result in cropping

 - 3:1: Sets your carousel images to a 3:1 ratio regardless of what the original image size is and can result in cropping

 Wrapping your head around aspect ratios can be tricky.
 If you need a little help on the basics, check out this great guide on understanding and working with aspect ratios.

-The Mosaic style, on the other hand, uses the same images and text that you upload in the BigCommerce admin (BigCommerce admin under Storefront Design>Design Options>Carousel) but they'll be organized into a tiles in a mosaic, rather then as rotating slides:
+The Mosaic style, on the other hand, uses the same images and text that you upload in the BigCommerce admin (BigCommerce admin under Storefront Design>Design Options>Carousel) but they'll be organized into tiles in a mosaic, rather than as rotating slides: